Consider this our official request to make tacos an essential food group.

 Uptown, Far North Dallas, Oak Cliff

 Don't leave without tasting: The complimentary black bean soup.
-Its simplicity – just black beans, broth and cilantro – sets the tone for the tasty and filling tacos that will soon be placed in front of you.
+Its simplicity – just black beans, broth and cilantro – sets the tone for the tasty tacos that will soon be placed in front of you.

 Don't leave without tasting: The namesake trompo meat, also known as pork cooked on a rotating vertical spit.
 Surprise your friends with this insider knowledge: the meat's pink-ish hue comes from the paprika seasoning they add.